Duns Scotus: First and Final Causes

 The Final Cause is the goal towards which things are moved.
 It is a cause and movement towards an end, to bring about something by initiating it.
 In biblical theology there is a future goal focused on the glory of the Word in Christ uniting all things in the cosmos and the consummation of all the redemptive action of God, associated with New Heaves and New Earth that replaces the old that has passed away.
 He is the “Alpha and Omega”, the First and Last of all.
 He is its origin and the end to which it evolves and moves.

 Scotus has strong emphasis on the divine will so of course there is a requirement for a Final Cause as well as a First Efficient Cause because every effect is orientated towards a goal and is the product of the previous causes and the First Cause.
 The Efficient Cause is just something that starts a motion.
-The FInal Cause starts if for a reason.
+The FInal Cause initiates events for a reason.
 In “Treatise on God as First Principle” Scotus makes a specific link between the Final Cause and the love of God for “the Beloved”.
-While this could include all things that God makes and loves it is more likely that this has a specific link with Christ, the Son and Beloved, who is to be the centre and reason for all creation (as stated in Colossians ch 1).
+While this could include all things that God makes and loves it is more likely that this has a specific link with Jesus who is Christ, the Son and Beloved, who is to be the centre and reason for all creation (as stated in Colossians ch 1).

 Thus the Word (and Son), who is God and who will become incarnate in Christ is also the Final Cause and all things are moving towards Him and all creation finds its focus and end in Him.
 It is of course a way of expressing that God (and in His Incarnation) is the Alpha and Omega (first and last).
 Bonaventure also writes of Christ, as Incarnate Word, as the final destination of all things.